Navigation auf uzh.ch

 AND 4.22

-Doris Hanappi is a Research Development Officer at the Jacobs Center for Productive Youth Development, where she has managed the Center’s context measurements, now part of the Zurich Learning Progress Study (LEAPS), since 2020, and is currently also co-leading evidence initiatives in the EU Horizon Project LEARN.
+Doris Hanappi manages the Center’s context measurements, now part of the Zurich Learning Progress Study (LEAPS), since 2020, and leads evidence initiatives in the EU Horizon Project LEARN.
 She is board member of the Social Sciences & Humanities Open Cluster Switzerland.
 Her role focuses on advancing the Center’s mission as a leading evidence generator, designing data collection instruments and an education-focused evidence platform, overseeing survey data collection, acquiring funding, and co-leading evidence evaluation training.
 She believes in the power of evidence to transform education systems and policies that drive children’s learning and development.

 Before joining the Jacobs Center, Doris consulted for the Department of Reproductive Health and Research at WHO/HQ and led research activities on family and social demography at UC Berkeley for five years, expanding the outreach of the National Center for Competence in Research LIVES, directed by the University of Lausanne.
 Throughout her career, she has generated and assessed evidence from large- to small-scale projects in work, family, and education, collaborating with esteemed universities and cantonal bodies.
 Doris’ professional experience is diverse, gained through roles with organizations such as the Austrian Federal Ministry for Women and Health, the UN Commission on the Status of Women (CSW), the Stanford Pre-Collegiate Studies Institute, the Life-Long Learning Institute at UC Berkeley, and the Healthcare Division of GfK (Consumer Research).